Last Updated on September 22, 2022

 The books consist of Analytical reasoning, Verbal and non-verbal reasoning sections.
 Over 2500+ questions are given for Practice with solutions.
-Previous years papers with answer and explanation presented in this book.
+Previous years’ papers with answers and explanations are presented in this book.
 Best collection of Mock tests provided in this book, about 41 topics covered under all verbal, non-verbal and analytical reasoning questions.

 - Book provides three mock tests.